West-Lane-Translator/wlt_content/content/pages/About/Leasing.md

 West Lane Translator Incorporated owns and operates a substantial communications tower in the Florence, Oregon market.
-Our facilities are located at the top of Parachute Hill, south of the Siuslaw River and Old Town Florence.
+Our facilities are located at the top of Glenada Hill, south of the Siuslaw River and Old Town Florence.
 We currently have available tower inventory at all levels for lease.
 [Contact us]({filename}Contact.md) for a consultation on how we can assist your business in achieving its communications goals.